 As one can see, this author’s take is…

 “sales forecasts are important, here are the benefits of sales forecasts.”

 What Happens to the Sales Forecasts

-In the vast majority of cases, the only forecast that has its accuracy measured is the operational forecast.
+In the vast majority of cases, the only forecast with its accuracy measured is the operational forecast.
 And they are aggressively held accountable for this forecast.

-However, the inputs from Sales, and that none of the articles we profiled admitted, was that in most cases, forecast accuracy, is not measured.
+However, the inputs from sales and that none of the articles we profiled admitted was that forecast accuracy is not measured in most cases.

 What an odd and important thing to cover up.

 Furthermore, companies generally have no way of measuring the forecast error of the forecast inputs from Sales.
-The articles above entirely left out the issue that sales create forecast at an aggregated level, and in addition to entering sales forecasts into the CRM system, salespeople must enter their forecasts in the operational forecasting system, a working overhead that salespeople traditionally routinely complain about.
-Entering a sales forecast in CRM does not magically correlate it to the operational forecasting system, so in the very best case scenario, one can measure forecast accuracy in the CRM system.
+The articles above entirely left out the issue that sales create forecasts at an aggregated level.
+In addition to entering sales forecasts into the CRM system, salespeople must enter their forecasts in the operational forecasting system, a working overhead that salespeople traditionally routinely complain about.
+Entering a sales forecast in CRM does not magically correlate it to the operational forecasting system.
+In the very best case scenario, one can measure forecast accuracy in the CRM system.
 However, CRM vendors don’t see beyond the CRM system.
-For them, the entirely of the sales forecast process takes place in their CRM system.
+For them, the entire sales forecast process takes place in their CRM system.

-This lack of forecast error measurement Sales, in the vast majority of cases, getaway “Scott free.”
-This is because the Sales organization does not measure the forecast error, and the operational side of the business, are also very limited in their ability to measure sales forecast input.
+In the vast majority of cases, this lack of forecast error measurement sales getaway “Scott free.”
+This is because the Sales organization does not measure the forecast error.
+The operational side of the business is also very limited in its ability to measure sales forecast input.

 What Should Operations Do with the Sales Forecast?